About

 Finalists and winning projects agree to provide the WISE initiative with information on any developments related to their projects that may be a result of, or linked to, the WISE initiative and the WISE Awards.

-The representatives of the winning projects also agree to give full access and facilitate, when necessary, the film production.
+The representatives of the winning projects also agree to give full access and facilitate, when necessary, the film production and innovation assessment conducted by a third party assessor.

 DATA PROTECTION